-Call your insurance companies (auto, home, life) and ask them if they can review your current policies to look for any opportunities to lower your rates.
+Contact your insurance companies (auto, home, life) and request a policy review to identify opportunities to lower your rates.

-If they are not willing or do not find you any savings contact an insurance broker.
-A broker represents multiple insurance carriers, instead of just one, and can offer you a number of different rates to choose from!
+Another option is to contact an insurance broker.
+A broker represents multiple insurance carriers instead of just one and can offer you various quotes to compare.

 Switch Cell Phone Plan or Carrier

-Some companies will even give you some lucrative rewards to gain your business!
-Be sure to not get sucked into pricier plans, unnecessary bells and whistles or even the hard-to-resist upsell, especially new phones and accessories!
+Be sure not to get sucked into pricier plans, unnecessary bells and whistles, and the most difficult-to-resist upsell – new phones and accessories.

 Cut Your Grocery Budget

-Living on a budget, paying off debt and decreasing your expenses will put you on the fast-track to financial peace, but increasing your income while doing all those things will put you on the fast-track to financial freedom!
+Living on a budget, paying off debt, and decreasing your expenses will help you become debt-free more quickly, but concurrently working to increase your income will put you on the fast track to financial freedom.

 Sign up for overtime at your current job or find a part-time job to boost your income.
 Pick your favorite hobby and turn it into a side hustle to create an additional income stream.
 Don’t overcomplicate it – figure out what you love to do in your spare time and monetize it.